yne/html2json/README.md

-Convert any XML/HTML to JsonML
+Convert any XML/HTML to JsonML using [yxml](https://dev.yorhel.nl/yxml)

 ## BUILD